Catalysis of entanglement and other quantum resources: Exact catalysis

 hold \cite{CatGauss_2021}.
-Here $\sigma$ and $\sigma'$ are the covariance matrices of a single mode Bosonic Gaussian state.
-For an $n$-mode Bosonic state, $\mu$ and $\alpha$ correspond to the eigenvalues and singular values of the matrix $M$ and $A$ respectively.
+Here $\sigma$ and $\sigma'$ are the covariance matrices of a single-mode Bosonic Gaussian state.
+For an $n$-mode Bosonic state, $\mu$ and $\alpha$ correspond to the eigenvalues and singular values of the matrix $M$ and $A$, respectively.
 Note that the conditions in Eq. (\ref{gaussian1}) are exactly the same as the non-catalytic transition presented in \cite{PhysRevLett.124.010602}.
 Hence, strong catalysis does not provide any advantage in this scenario.
-Now if we allow correlations between the state and the catalyst then in the weak catalytic scenario the above transition is possible if and only if there exist $p, q\in[0,1]$ with $p\geq q$ such that the conditions
+Now, if we allow correlations between the system and the catalyst then in the weak catalytic scenario, the above transition is possible if and only if there exists $p, q\in[0,1]$ with $p\geq q$ such that the conditions

 are satisfied \cite{CatGauss_2021}.
 Furthermore, in \cite{CatGauss_2021} multi-mode state transformations have been discussed as well.